Iran says at least 103 were killed in blasts at a ceremony honoring slain general

 In 1978 just ahead of the revolution, an intentionally set fire at the Cinema Rex in Abadan killed hundreds of people.

-Associated Press writers Amir Vahdat in Tehran, Iran; Suzan Fraser in Ankara, Turkey; and Jack Jeffrey in London contributed to this report.
+Associated Press writers Amir Vahdat and Nasser Karimi in Tehran, Iran; Suzan Fraser in Ankara, Turkey; Bassem Mroue in Beirut; and Jack Jeffery and Emma Burrows in London contributed to this report.

 Credit: AP